doppllib/SOAndroid/README.md

 Tactically, this sample app shows the latest 15 questions from the `android` tag on Stack Overflow in a `RecyclerView`.

-Strategically, this sample app is set up to use [Doppl](http://doppl.co), so the network logic can be reused on iOS.
+Strategically, this sample app is designed to have part of its logic converted to work on iOS, using [Doppl](http://doppl.co).

 ## License
 The code in this project is licensed under the Apache